borgox/XGEN/README.md

 ## Description

 This project is a Discord gift code generator and validator.
 It uses multithreading to generate multiple codes and validate them efficiently.
+This was made for fun tbh, to generate a valid one it would take you more than 500_000 years (assuming there is only one in discord)

 ## Features